 In order to meet the safety requirements of 73/23/EEC, it was necessary to increase the separation of the backplane traces for -12VDC and -48VDC.
 This was accomplished by creating a second -12VDC trace that has sufficient separation from the -48VDC trace.
-Newer cards and chassis have been designed with a jumper (CE) to allow the user to select which trace to use.
-Older cards which are not equipped with the CE jumper require the chassis jumper to be in the US position while newer cards equipped with the CE jumper will work in either position as long as the jumper on the cards and the chassis is in the same position.
-If there is a mismatch of the cards and chassis, the cards will not power up correctly.
+Newer cards and chassis have been designed with a CE Mark compliant jumper to allow the user to select which trace to use.
+The jumper has two positions "US" and "EUR".

+Set all jumpers according to the compliance required: EUR for CE Mark compliance or US for UL/GR-1089 compliance.
+Older cards, manufactured before 1996, which are not equipped with the CE compliant jumper require the chassis jumper to be in the US position while newer cards equipped with the CE compliant jumper will work in either position as long as the jumpers on the cards and the chassis are in the same position.
+If there is a mismatch of the cards and chassis jumper settings, the cards will not power up correctly.